VCA - Digital Practice Management

 Observation Methodology

-Deep diving into the hospital setting to observe the various interaction touchpoints between customers, pets, and hospital staff was one of the best ways to learn and begin the process of making the software easier to learn and use.
+Deep diving into the hospital setting to observe the various interaction and emotional touchpoints between customers, pets, and hospital staff was one of the best ways to learn and begin the process of creating a user centric oriented feature set.

 • What happens the moment the patient comes in the door?